nikhilxb/xnode-db/viz/viz.md

  # Understanding the computation graph
+ **This is a rough work in progress, and should eventually encode all of our understanding of the graph.**
  ## Key insights
  - The graph is a history, capturing the operations and intermediate data which produced a single output.
  **It is not dynamic.**